How to Understand a Massage Therapist’s Salary: The Story Behind the Numbers

-On the other hand, if you own a practice and charge $75 per standard one-hour massage, a good portion of that money will go back into running your business — in other words, keeping the proverbial lights on.
+On the other hand, if you own a practice and charge $75 per standard one-hour massage, a good portion of that money will go back into running your business.

 One final note: Like so many other professions, the more experience, training and certifications you have, the more a client can expect to pay.

 Keep in mind taxable income for owners vs. employees